oceanprotocol/ocean-node/docs/serviceTemplates/README.md

-**Presets that lost their accelerator are removed, not degraded.** Speed (H3 Cache) and High Quality (SageAttention, whose kernels are absent from this image and surface as a NoneType with a `qk_int8_sv_f8_...` attribute) are deleted from `quality_presets` on launch, and a saved `quality` naming either is reset to `balanced`.
+**Presets that lost their accelerator are removed, not degraded.** Speed (H3 Cache) and High Quality (SageAttention, whose kernels are absent from this image and surface as a NoneType with a `qk_int8_sv_f8_...` attribute) are cut from the preset table and the dropdown, along with Turbo, whose distillation LoRA this template no longer downloads.
 Left in place they would be a slower Balanced and a slower Native under names promising the opposite, and one wrong click costs a paid Run.
-Nothing is lost on
-output: SolAttn and Sage are quantized-attention throughput trades, not quality knobs.
-What ships is Turbo, Balanced and Native.
+Nothing is lost on output: SolAttn and Sage are quantized-attention throughput trades, not quality knobs.
+What ships is Balanced and Native, and the accelerator chips go with the presets — two of the three switched on packs that are not installed, so the dropdown is now the whole control.

-**Both config layers are repaired, not just the pack's.** `_load_config()` does `merged.update(user)` — a top-level replace — so a consumer who has touched any quality setting has a saved `user/default/one-node-minimax-h3/config.json` whose `quality_presets` shadows the pack's entirely.
-Patching only the built-in layer left Speed still asking for the missing node.
-The script walks both, using `.get()` and never `setdefault`: creating a key in the user layer would make that partial dict replace the built-in one wholesale and take the unet/vae filenames or the landscape resolutions with it.
-The same pass preselects the Turbo LoRA and appends five vertical resolution presets (352x608, 480x864, 544x960, 576x1024 exact 9:16, 768x1344 — all axes on a multiple of 32, flipped from the pack's own validated shapes).
+**Both config layers are repaired, not just the pack's.** Two config keys *are* read at runtime — `prompt_templates` (the Discover tab) and `resolution_presets` — and `_load_config()` does `merged.update(user)`, a top-level replace, so a consumer who has touched either setting has a saved `user/default/one-node-minimax-h3/config.json` that shadows the pack's entirely.
+The script walks both layers, using `.get()` and never `setdefault`: creating a key in the user layer would make that partial dict replace the built-in one wholesale and take the unet/vae filenames or the landscape resolutions with it.
+It drops the Discover templates for the three removed modes and appends five vertical resolution presets (352x608, 480x864, 544x960, 576x1024 exact 9:16, 768x1344 — all axes on a multiple of 32, flipped from the pack's own validated shapes).
 Idempotent: a second launch prints nothing.

 **R2V is unverified, not known-broken.** `COMPATIBILITY.md` reports a core shape-mismatch on H3 reference video (`all_video_rows[~img_update] = cond_video_rows`) fixed by commit `e01fb4c` on